Swedish Limited Partnership (Kommanditbolag – KB)

 Requirements

-- The general partner is personally responsible for the agreements and debts of the limited partnership.
+• General partners bear personal responsibility for the agreements and debts of the limited partnership.

 Our company licensing services